clearlydefined/license-score/ClearlyLicensedMetrics.md

 Scoring usage in practice
 =========================

-Base Score vs. Curated Score
+Tools Score vs. Effective Score
 ----------------------------

 We amy want to track two scores:

-1. A base score that is computed on the available data collected from a package as it exists in the "upstream" project.
+1. A tools score that is computed on the available data collected from a package as it exists in the "upstream" project.

-2. A curated score that is computed with curated data overlaid when available.
+2. An effective score that is computed with curated data overlaid when available.

 A curation can have several impacts on the score: